ByteRookie/AGS_Service/README.md

 `determine_primary_speaker` sorts devices in each active room by priority and picks the first playing speaker.
 If none are found it immediately falls back to the preferred device.

 `handle_ags_status_change` joins active speakers, unjoins inactive ones and resets TV speakers to their input whenever the status changes.
+All triggers call this service so the logic only exists in one place.

 ### Action Queue